 The table below reports the dose price or "unit price" to achieve incremental cost-effectiveness ratio thresholds.
 When there is no drug price that will achieve a threshold, "None" is reported.
 These results suggest that significant discounts from the assumed price are required to achieve commonly-cited thresholds.
-For example, annual drug costs of approximately \$174,370 and \$120,340 would be required to achieve a threshold of \$500,000 per QALY for patisiran and inotersen, respectively, far below our assumed price of \$300,000.
-Even lower prices of approximately \$42,650 and \$30,910 per year would be required to achieve a threshold of \$150,000 per QALY.
+For example, annual drug costs of approximately \$200,000 would be required to achieve a threshold of \$500,000 per QALY for patisiran, below the assumed price of \$345,000.
+Similar magnitudes of reduction are needed when considering annual drug cost from a societal perspective.